codequest-eu/terraform-modules/cloudfront/origin/http/README.md

 * `port` (`number`, default: `443`)

-    Port on which the origin listens for HTTPS requests
+    Port on which the origin listens for HTTP/HTTPS requests